Tek Eye Logo

 Accessing Expensive Test Equipment and Facilities

-Research may require the use of costly facilities and equipment that are not available within your institution.
+Research can require using costly facilities and equipment not available within your institution.
 Accessing other equipment and facilities is another advantage of building up a network of research contacts.
-Your network may be able to help you overcome hurdles in finding facilities and equipment.
+Your network may help overcome hurdles in finding facilities and equipment.

 Other resources for facilities and equipment are available: